Understanding Misophonia

 How does misophonia effect you?
 You and your loved ones are not alone.
 Click below to see interviews and stories from real people living with the disorder.
 Find out what makes them tick and how they cope.

-This is the #56 edition of our My Misophonia Story series.
-This week features Sharona (68) from the USA.
+This is the #63 edition of our My Misophonia Story series.
+This week features Paula (34) from the UK.
 Each week we'll feature a new reader story, so if you'd like to share yours, please drop us a line.
-Sharona, take it away...
+Paula, take it away...
 Where are you from?
-Originally...
+I live in Birmingham,...

-This is the #55 edition of our My Misophonia Story series.
-This week features Mark (51) from England.
+This is the #62 edition of our My Misophonia Story series.
+This week features Ash (17) from the UK.
 Each week we'll feature a new reader story, so if you'd like to share yours, please drop us a line.
-Mark, take it away...
+Ash, take it away...
 Where are you from?
-Gillingham, Kent, UK...
+Newcastle, UK What do you...

-This is the #54 edition of our My Misophonia Story series.
-This week features Amelia (19) from England.
+This is the #61 edition of our My Misophonia Story series.
+This week features Sarah (47) from the UK.
 Each week we'll feature a new reader story, so if you'd like to share yours, please drop us a line.
-Amelia, take it away...
+Sarah, take it away...
 Where are you from?
-England What do you...
+Born Chester-le-Street,...